hiddenwife/QFKit/README.md

 - **Comparison to Hisory**: Can run the forecast in a historical (backtesting) mode, which withholds the latest data to compare the model's predictions against the actual historical movements.
 - **Robust Parallel Processing Architecture**: The forecast is executed in a **separate, isolated subprocess** (`forecast_worker.py`).
 This is a critical design choice to ensure **Linux/cross-platform compatibility**, prevent GUI freezing, and avoid known threading issues when combining `PySide6` with the `PyMC` library's parallel MCMC (NUTS) chains.
 - **Learn Bias/Variance**: Hierarchical Bias & Volatility Stabilisation.
 Stabilises drift and volatility estimates, especially for volatile or short histories, by partially pooling them toward an assumed market average.
-  - **Note**: Enabling this with MCMC (NUTS) exponentially increases the time taken for sampling, as the sampler must navigate a significantly more complex, high-dimensional parameter space.
+  - **Note**: Enabling this with MCMC (NUTS) exponentially increases the time taken for sampling, as the sampler must navigate a more complex parameter space.
 Reduce `draws` or swap to the faster `ADVI`.

 ## GUI & Architecture
 - **Tabbed Interface**: Functionality is segmented into modules: Data Loading, Analysis, Portfolio, Simulation, and Forecasting.